Kathua rape and murder case: Forensic evidence

 The post-mortem revealed the presence of clonazepam in the body of the dead girl.
 The examination by the doctors found that the girl had been drugged with a sedative before she was raped and murdered.
 Forensic evidence suggested that she had been held for several days by Sanji Ram, one of the individuals accused of the crime.
 Strands of hair recovered from the temple matched those taken from the girl.
 The forensic examination stated that Bano had been raped multiple times by different men, and that she had been strangled to death, as well as hit in the head with a heavy stone.

 The Delhi Forensic Science Laboratory analyzed 14 packets of evidence containing vaginal swabs, hair strands, blood samples of four accused, viscera of the deceased girl, the girl's frock and salwar, simple clay, and blood stained clay.
 Vaginal swabs matched with the DNA of the accused as did some other samples.
 Hair strands found in the temple where Asifa was raped matched that of the girl and the accused.

 The accused

 Sanji Ram was found to be the main accused in the case.
 He was the priest of the family temple where the incident took place.
-His son Vishal and his nephew, a juvenile, were also accused in the case.
+His son Vishal Jangotra and his nephew, a juvenile, were also accused in the case.
 The other accused individuals were identified as Deepak Khajuria and Parvesh Kumar, who are police officers; Tilak Raj, a head constable and Arvind Dutta, a sub-inspector.
 The police contested the claim that the nephew was a juvenile.
 Vishal Jangotra claimed to be in Meerut attending an exam.
-However, according to the Central Forensic Science Laboratory (CFSL), his signature does not match the signature on the exam attendance sheet but based on evidence submitted by an Indian Media House which included CCTV footage of Vishal Jangotra in a Muzaffarnagar ATM on day of crime.
+However, according to the Central Forensic Science Laboratory (CFSL), his signature does not match the signature on the exam attendance sheet but based on purported CCTV footage, Vishal Jangotra was in a Muzaffarnagar ATM on the day of the crime.